mkierzenka/SWDevProj/report/doc.md

 fromScalar: which data types will we need this for?
 We currently store blocks of data for booleans, strings, integers, and floats.
 Will we be expected to do the same for size_t values, shorts, longs, etc.

+Uncertain if/how some methods will be used.
+For example, there hasn't been a need for add_row (adds row to a dataframe) as of yet; however some of our tests use this method and it is currently broken.
+Is it worth fixing these broken methods or should we refactor our tests?

 ## Status
 We have decided to use another group's Sorer implementation, as ours was written in Python and not fully correct.